 - Hang On Back (HOB) Filter – Also known as power filters.
 These are excellent choices, but you have to modify your intake to prevent any accidents.
 I would suggest you place a sponge pre-filter on your intake in order to prevent any losses.

-An Aquarium Heater can be a controversial subject among shrimp tank keepers, especially those who keep Neocaridina Shrimp, which can live in cooler water.
-Ideally, you will want your shrimp tank anywhere from 70 - 79 degrees Farenheit though many breeders will say that a heater is not exactly needed with Neocardina shrimp as long as your area does not get too cold during the winter.
+An Aquarium Heater can be a controversial subject among shrimp keepers, especially those who keep Neocaridina Shrimp, which can live in cooler water.
+Ideally, you will want your freshwater shrimp in water temperatures of 70 – 79 degrees Fahrenheit though many breeders will say that a heater is not exactly needed with Neocardina shrimp as long as your area does not get too cold during the winter.
 For heaters, I would recommend Eheim Jagers.